Nayan027/Innings-Score-Predictor/README.md

 ## ⚙️ CI/CD with AWS

-### Plan:

-- Create a pipeline that:

-- Pulls code from GitHub

-- Builds with CodeBuild

-- Stores SourceArtifact/ & BuildArtifact/ in S3 internally managed by CodePipeline

-- Deploys to EC2 with CodeDeploy

-- Glues entire flow using CodePipeline

 #### AWS Services Used:

 - IAM : Create custom service roles for EC2 and CodeDeploy